Los Baños, Laguna

 It was declared as the Special Science and Nature City of the Philippines through Presidential Proclamation No. 349.
-The proclamation, however, does not convert the municipality to a city or give it corporate powers that are accorded to other cities.
+The proclamation, however, does not convert the municipality to a city or give it corporate powers that are accorded to other cities due to Los Baños being a suburb of neighboring Calamba.

 Etymology

 Los Baños is derived from Spanish for "the baths", also referring to the hot springs.
 It was named as such in 1589 when Fr.
 Pedro Bautista built public baths in the present-day town.

 History

 Spanish colonial era

-This town of Los Baños takes its name from the thermal baths that exist within its territory.
-Formerly, Barrio "Maynit" (which means "Hot") was a visita called 'San Nicolás de Tolentino', belonging to the town of Bay when it was under the administration of the Discalced Augustinian Friars.
+The town of Los Baños derives its name from the thermal baths found within its territory.
+Formerly known as the barrio of Maynit, meaning “hot”, the area was a visita called San Nicolás de Tolentino under the jurisdiction of the town of Bay during the administration of the Augustinian friars.

 In 1590, a Franciscan Priest, Fray Pedro Bautista y Blasquez, which is now a saint (and founder and second patron of Los Baños) came to Maynit and discovered the medicinal properties of the hot spring on the said area and later on Franciscan Friars built a hospital dedicated to "Nuestra Señora de Aguas Santas" (Our Lady of Holy Waters) near the spring.